 Social Services Community Health Worker

-The role of the Social Services Community Health Worker (CHW) is to assist individuals, families, and internal teams who are impacted by Social Determinants of Health (SDOH) needs.
-The Social Services CHW engages patients, creates a trusting relationship, and provides care coordination and management to patients with SDOH needs who have high rates of utilization and/or severe psychosocial vulnerability.
-The Social Services CHW will make patient visits in the home, community, Emergency Department, hospital or other settings and works with the patient to set health goals and closely communicate with members of the patients care team.
-The Social Services CHW provides support and assists members in understanding the implications and complexities of their current situation and/or overall personal care.
+The role of the Community Health Worker (CHW), Housing is to assist individuals and families who are experiencing homelessness or housing instability.
+The CHW-Housing engages patients, creates a trusting relationship, and provides care coordination and management to patients facing homelessness/housing instability who have high rates of utilization and/or severe psychosocial vulnerability.
+The CHW will make patient visits in the home, community, Emergency Department, hospital or other settings and works with the patient to set health goals and closely communicate with members of the patient’s care team.
+The CHW-Housing provides support and assists members in understanding the implications and complexities of their current situation and/or overall personal care.

-- Provides advocacy, patient education and support in accessing community-based and hospital-based programs related to homelessness/housing instability.
+- Provides advocacy, patient education, and support in accessing community-based and hospital-based programs related to homelessness/housing instability.

 - Makes referrals to case managers, as appropriate, and/or refers patient’s family to community support services and resources.

 - Schedules and completes initial assessment, develops a patient-centric plan of care and schedules follow-up within specified timeframes

 - Initiates telephonic or face-to-face contact with high risk patients of all ages to conduct a Care Needs Screening

 - Evaluates Care Needs Screening responses and makes appropriate referrals to internal care management programs or to external resources.